SimoneErrigo/Janus/PYFILTERS_EXAMPLES.md

-# Python filters — cookbook
+# Python filters — advanced examples

 Worked `match(flow)` filters, from one-liners to stateful attack detectors, for HTTP and TCP services.
 Most are modelled on **real A/D vulnerabilities**, and each is written **ad-hoc so it drops the exploit without ever matching the checker's normal traffic** — the note under each one says exactly why the checker slips through.
 For the full API see [PYFILTERS.md](PYFILTERS.md).

+These are deliberately service-specific recipes, not copy-and-enable defaults.
+If this is your first filter, begin with the smaller examples in [PYFILTERS_QUICKSTART.md](PYFILTERS_QUICKSTART.md), then test the adapted script against a captured packet or a whole flow before enabling it.

 Tags: **Alert** returns a reason string (works on any filter). **Blocking** drops or rewrites the current message and needs the *Blocking* checkbox (inline on TCP